Pokémon the Movie: The Power of Us

 Pokémon the Movie: The Power of Us is a 2018 Japanese anime adventure film based on Satoshi Tajiri's Pokémon media franchise, produced by OLM and Wit Studio and distributed by Toho.
-It is the twenty-first film in the Pokémon universe and the second film in the Alternate Timeline series.
-The film was directed by Tetsuo Yajima, written by Eiji Umehara and Aya Takaha, and stars the voices of Rica Matsumoto, Ikue Ōtani, Megumi Hayashibara, Shin-ichiro Miki, Inuko Inuyama, Rina Kawaei, Mana Ashida, Koji Ohkura, Gaku Hamada, Masako Nozawa, Kōichi Yamadera, and Inori Minase.
+It is the twenty-first film in the Pokémon universe, the second film in the alternate timeline and the second installament film in the Sun & Moon series and a sequel to Pokémon the Movie: I Choose You!.
+The film was directed by Tetsuo Yajima, written by Eiji Umehara and Aya Takaha, and stars the voices of Rica Matsumoto, Ikue Ōtani, Megumi Hayashibara, Shin-ichiro Miki, Inuko Inuyama, Rina Kawaei, Mana Ashida, Koji Ohkura, Gaku Hamada, Masako Nozawa, Koichi Yamadera, and Inori Minase.
 In the film, several humans and their partner Pokémon creatures work together to stop a forest fire and a poisonous spore that threatens Fula City and its nearby wildlife.

 It was released in Japan on July 13, 2018.
 The Pokémon Company International and Fathom Events released the film on a limited theatrical run in select countries on November 24, 2018.
+It was followed by the sequels Pokémon: Mewtwo Strikes Back – Evolution and Pokémon the Movie: Secrets of the Jungle.